Learn how to do things faster by pulling up quick actions for your iPhone and iPad apps with a simple touch & hold gesture!

-If you’re an iPhone or iPad owner, then it’s likely you know about the Long Press feature, also known as 3D touch or Press and Hold.
+If you’re an iPhone or iPad owner, then it’s likely you know about the Long Press feature (which is the successor of the earlier 3D Touch option).
 This handy way of taking care of quick actions requires you to just touch and hold an app icon on your screen to pull up a list of actions you can perform.

 So, if you’re ready to see how long presses can increase your productivity and save you time, let’s go!

 Most apps offer some sort of shortcut with a long press.
-Some third-party apps may just give you a way to share or delete the app while others let you do more.
+Some third-party apps may just show the default options to share the app, delete the app, and edit the Home Screen, while others let you do more.
 And since the options with third-party apps vary, we’ll concentrate on Apple’s apps here.

 Apple provides a long list of apps for its iPhone and iPad users.
 You can email, text, take notes, check your calendar, make phone calls, and the list goes on.
 And these are exactly the types of apps that deserve some shortcuts.

-Apple Store: Shop [product], Orders, Find a Store.
-You can Shop specifically for a product like iPhone or Apple Watch and check the statuses of your recent Orders quickly.
+Apple Store: Shop [product], Find a Store, Orders.
+You can Shop specifically for a product like iPhone or Apple Watch and check the status of your recent orders quickly.

 Books: Search Book Store and book titles.
 A direct Search for a new novel comes in handy, but you can also pick up right where you left off in a recent book by tapping a title in the list.

-Calendar: Add an Event quickly and easily with this Calendar long press shortcut.
+Calendar: Add Event quickly and easily with this Calendar long-press shortcut.

-Camera: Record Slo-mo, Take Photo, Record Video, Take Selfie.
-Each of these camera shortcuts let you capture a photo or video faster than opening the camera app and picking the action from there.
+Camera: Take Selfie, Record Video, Take Portrait, or Take Portrait Selfie.
+Each of these camera shortcuts lets you capture a photo or video faster than opening the camera app and picking the action from there.

-Clock: Create Alarm, Start Stopwatch.
-Like the Camera long press actions, the Clock lets you create an Alarm or start the Stopwatch quickly.
+Clock: Create Alarm and Start Timer.
+Like the Camera long press actions, the Clock lets you create an Alarm or start the Timer quickly.

-Contacts: Show My Info, Create New Contact.
-There’s no need to open the Contacts app to find your own card to share or to create a new contact; these shortcuts take you right where you need to be.
+Contacts: It has just one shortcut: Create New Contact.
+There’s no need to open the Contacts app to create a new contact.

-Health: Summary, All Health Data, Browse, Medical ID.
+Health: Summary, Sharing, Browse, Medical ID.
 These shortcuts give you easy ways to check your health information without opening Health and navigating.

 Mail: All Inboxes, VIP, Search, New Message.
 Create a new email or see what came in from your VIPs.
 You can also tap a contact to compose a message to them quickly or add the widget to your Today View.